janez33/100DaysOfCode/log.md

 **Today's Progress**: Today I finished customer testimonials section for Omnifood project.
 What's left is sign up section, contact form and the footer.
 Jonas Schmedtmann is a really cool guy 👨‍🏫👌I will finish this course very fast.
 It's Beginning To Look A Lot Like Coding 👨‍💻🎅🎄

 **Thoughts**: Božični čas in seveda bom imel ogromno časa programirati :) Komaj čakam :P

+### Day 52: February 20, 2020

+**Today's Progress**: Today I finished 8 exercises of Basic Data Structures from Javascript section on freeCodeCamp, I already know this section of javascript so I'm just going fast through it.

+**Thoughts**: Božični čas je mimo, pomlad je skoraj tukaj :) To sekcijo lahko dejansko delam vsak dan po 10 vaj 1 uro in končam to do poletja.
+The game is on.